-- 1. Clean the ATV thoroughly.

-- 2. Clean the engine.

-- 3. Remove the cloth from the exhaust system.

-- 4. Check all control wires and cables for signs of wear or fraying.
-Replace if necessary.

-- 5. Change the transmission lubricant.

-- 7. Check the entire brake system (cables, shoes, etc.), and all controls.
+- 1. Clean the ATV thoroughly. - 2.
+Clean the engine. - 3.
+Remove the cloth from the exhaust system. - 4.
+Check all control wires and cables for signs of wear or fraying.
+Replace if necessary. - 5.
+Change the transmission lubricant. - 6.
+Charge the battery; then install.
+Connect the battery cables making sure to connect the positive cable first. - 7.
+Check the entire brake system (cables, shoes, etc.), and all controls.
 Adjust or replace if necessary. - 8.
 Check the tire pressure.
 Inflate to recommended pressure as necessary. - 9.
 Tighten all nuts, bolts, cap screws, and screws making sure all calibrated nuts, cap screws, and bolts are tightened to specifications. - 10.
 Make sure the steering moves freely and does not bind. - 11.
 Check the spark plug.
 Clean or replace as necessary.